s0ukin/horus-heresy-3rd-edition_s0ukinFixes/README.md

 - \[Legiones Astartes]

 The legion specific units should not have the legion trait category set on the shared selection entry, and instead it should be set on the link.
-This is so alpha legion can import them without this trait [x] These are the only traits allowed other than the battlefield roles by the unit tests.
+This is so alpha legion can import them without this trait. :robot: These are the only traits allowed other than the battlefield roles by the unit tests.

 ### Mechanicum Units
 All Mechanicum units should have the following Traits at the root level of the unit (Add Link -> Profile -> Search for them):